 PUBP 6114.
 Applied Policy Methods and Data Analysis.
 3 Credit Hours.

 PUBP 6116.
-Microeconomic Analysis in Public Policymaking.
+Microeconomics for Policy Analysis.
 3 Credit Hours.

 Microeconomic theory is studied with applications to public problems.
 Students will be introduced to price-generating processes in an economy, demand and supply theory, market equilibrium, welfare economics, categories of market failure, and the public sector's role.

 PUBP 6118.
 Public Finance Policy.
 3 Credit Hours.

 Examines the theory, practice and policy implementations of federal, state, and local government budgeting and finance.
 Topics include government spending decisions with a focus on aggregate demand and supply, fiscal policy, budgeting practice, introduction to cost/benefit analysis.